EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+01 Mar 2025: ver.
+3.3.0
+- Added "Wordwrap option" for the editor (active by default)
+- Updated the latest Image32 library
+- Added Color options in Viewer GUI (Grayscale, FixedColor, ApplyFixedColorToRootOnly)
+- Added Color options in Editor GUI
+- Updated to Image32 4.6 Released Feb 2025 to fix some drawing issue

 14 Sep 2024: ver.
 3.2.3
 - Built with Delphi 12.2